 For Many Clients, hiring a Freelancer can be something that’s completely foreign to them; so there’s certainly a lot of hesitation involved when seeking remote talent.

+Will you be able to deliver their project in time and on their ideal budget?
+Those are some factors that can make your client step back!

 Clients don’t actually know how to hire you; they’re not always aware of the skills that are required to complete the job and most likely, they don’t know the average price of the project.

+That’s where you can come in and own the engagement and take the lead on the project; by showing off your value!

 Clients don’t want to have to manage you; since that’s something they can have an Agency do for them.
 They want you to be independent and deliver your offer, the way you proposed it to them.

+What you need to do is make it super easy for them to find you and your qualifications!

 Have some sort of Form for Clients to Choose from; Which Offers What They Need, Either On Your Website or Social Media Profile and get them to buy your services and include a link in your Website or Social Media Profile; so they can contact you right away!

+Make sure to prepare ahead of time a list of really good questions for them; why do they need you and what are their alternatives?

 Send over an Invoice Template or a Full Project Proposal/Statement, that clearly states all the things you can deliver to your client; making it super easy for them to know what they are buying from you.
 Conduct a great call with excellent questions, and follow up immediately; with either an Invoice or a Proposal.